561

 Glenheron & Hawkins

-It’s something that has seen developers such as Cairn Homes and that Rohan chap flooding An Bord Pleanala with applications, joining the Strategic Housing Development plans totalling almost 15,000 houses that were lodged in the first two weeks of April alone.
+It’s something that has seen developers such as Cairn Homes and that Ronan chap flooding An Bord Pleanala with applications, joining the Strategic Housing Development plans totalling almost 15,000 houses that were lodged in the first two weeks of April alone.
 The fast-track, fast-buck SHD process comes to a merciful end on Tuesday.

 That Greystones could easily be rebranded as a city within the next decade might hit a nerve with those who still like to refer to our fast-growing town as a village.